loutroop/Pets/README.md

 IsEnabled: true
 # Which Role will the player's pet to be normally?It cannot be not a SCP
 Pet_role: None
+#Will SCP players have pets?
+pet_with_scp: false
+#Are you using WaitAndChil?
+WaitAndChilUsing: false
 Name: Pets
 ```
 How can i use it?